Overview

 Our rehabilitation team will keep in touch with your referring doctor and/or treating team throughout the program and our team will keep them informed about your progress.

-They will also connect you to local services and support networks so you can leave our program with strength and confidence to live life to your fullest potential.
+They will also connect you to local services and support networks so you can leave our program with the strength and confidence to live life to your fullest potential.

 Who will support me during the rehabilitation program?